-If you live in an area prone to earthquakes or hurricanes, it would be wise to keep your shelves bolted to the wall so they don’t fall off together with your supplies.
-Make sure that you have a nice bar in front of those shelves as an extra precaution, so your jars and glasses don’t fall on the floor.
+If you live in an area prone to earthquakes or hurricanes, it would be wise to keep your prepper pantry’s shelves bolted to the wall so they don’t fall off together with your supplies.
+It’s best to have a nice bar in front of those shelves as an extra precaution to keep your jars and glasses from falling on the floor.

 - Label everything.
 This is especially important if you’re repacking items into mylar bags or food buckets.
-Put the product’s name, manufacture and expiry date right where you can see it.
-You can use a permanent marker or you can print out labels on sticker paper.
+Put the product’s name and manufacture and expiry dates right where you can see them.
+You can use a permanent marker or print out labels on sticker paper.

 - Place the most used items where you can easily access them.
-That way you don’t have to dig through your entire pantry.
+That way, you don’t have to dig through your entire prepper pantry.

 - Keep the heavier items at the very bottom of your shelves.
-This makes them easier to transport and lessens the chances of them injuring somebody if they fall.
+This makes them easier to transport and lessens their chances of injuring somebody if they fall.

 - Classify your supplies and store them by category.
-One shelf could be designated for breakfast items, another could be for baking, etc. Use square plastic totes or cardboard boxes to hold items in the shelves to maximize space and lessen clutter.
+One shelf can be designated for breakfast items, another could be for baking, etc. Use square plastic totes or cardboard boxes to hold items on the shelves to maximize space and lessen clutter.

-Aside from employing an efficient way to store and use your supplies, you also have to keep a nice, organized list of all the things you have.
+Aside from employing an efficient way to store and use your supplies, you also have to keep a nice, organized list of all the things you have in your prepper pantry.
 This helps you keep track of things in one glance and makes food rotation easier.